 Giving students constructive criticism is one of the most important tasks a teacher faces.
 It can be difficult to know how to best communicate with a student about their progress, especially when it comes to report card comments.
 This guide will help you write effective report card comments that are clear, concise, and accurate.
 So let’s get started!

 There are a few key things to keep in mind when writing report card comments.
 Here is what makes a good report card comment:

-1. Positive and Solution-Focused
+1. Positive and solution-focused

 It’s important to focus on the positive when writing report card comments.
 For every negative comment, there should be at least two positive comments.
-This report card comment template is a great way to make sure you’re including both positive and negative feedback in your comments.
+This report card comment strategy is a great way to make sure you’re including both positive and negative feedback in your comments.

 SplashLearn: Most Comprehensive Learning Program for PreK-5

 SplashLearn inspires lifelong curiosity with its game-based PreK-5 learning program loved by over 40 million children.
 With over 4,000 fun games and activities, it’s the perfect balance of learning and play for your little one.Try for free

 2. Clear and concise

 Report card comments should be clear and concise.
 This means avoiding generalities and using specific, concrete examples.
 This will help the student (and their parents) understand what they need to work on.